They are expensive. They are dangerous. They are unsightly.

 The advantages of catenary-less light rail are obvious: safer, more cost-efficient, visually attractive public transportation that is also more eco-friendly.
 With the advent of a variety of catenary-free propulsion systems, the future of mass transit is very exciting.

 “The reality of catenary-less systems is here,” Hombach says.
-It appears he is right.
+It is appears he is right.